Skip to content

 Licensed to Cats Anonymous, Inc

-We work with local governments to make policy changes that embrace and develop humane solutions to address problem populations and to strongly encourage pet owners to become part of the solution by spaying or neutering their pets.
+We work with local governments to make policy changes that embrace and develop humane solutions to address problem populations, and offer their constituents options to find the best fit for each situation.

-Together we can humanely solve the conflicts communities have with feral cats and reduce the overwhelming intake of unwanted kittens in shelters.
+Together we can humanely solve conflicts and reduce the overwhelming intake of unwanted kittens in shelters.
 Our team of licensed veterinarians, veterinary technicians, volunteers and colony caretakers in the field are already improving the overall health and wellbeing of feral cat populations across Northeastern Wisconsin.

 Join us to become part of the solution!
 Here’s how you can help: Get Involved